Bathroom mess stressing you out? Then follow these easy tips on how to declutter your bathroom.

 Before you finish this step, consolidate opened bottles of the same product (such as shampoo) into one bottle.

 Step 3 in decluttering your bathroom: Return

 Now you’ve finished sorting, you’re heading for the finish line!

 Wipe down the drawers then return your “keep” items to them.
 Group them by your predetermined categories.
 Check your house to see if you have any existing containers you can use to store them in (you could even use something like ice cream containers).
 Once you have actually finished, I suggest treating yourself by buying some fit-for-purpose containers.

 Take the basket with things that belong somewhere else – and take them to where they belong.

 Sort the “give away” basket into two sections: to donate now, or to put in a box in the cupboard for re-gifting.
 Know yourself when you do this– if you know you won’t actually get around to donating your extras, just put them in the rubbish.
 Otherwise, all you are doing is shifting your mess from one place to another.

 To sum up

-As well as making yourself smile with pleasure when you open the drawer and see that pristine organisation, it will also be a lot easier to spot things you need or are close to running out of.
+Decluttering your bathroom is one of those chores that give you a great sense of accomplishment.
+As well as making yourself smile with pleasure when you open the drawer and see all that pristine organisation, you’ll find it a lot easier to spot things you need or are close to running out of.